 Once a suitable child or children have been identified, you will be given full information about their background and, if you want to proceed, the link is presented to panel.
 After a period of introduction, your adoptive child or children will come to live with you and become part of your family.

 When your adoptive child has successfully settled with your family, you will be able to apply to the court for an Adoption Order to be made.
 Once the order is made, you will have full legal responsibility as the child’s new parents.

-If you wish to apply to become an adopter or ask for more information, you can complete an online form.
+If you wish to apply to become an adopter or ask for more information, call 0800 731 0171 or complete our online enquiry form.

 If you would like to find out more or are ready to begin your adoption journey then we would love to hear from you today.

 When you are newly approved to adopt, you will be invited to attend a parenting skills course, which will help you be more prepared for the adoption task.